 Photos from the practice round at the NCAA Golf Regional in Chapel Hill, N.C.

 Photos of the 2012-2013 Loyola University Maryland golf team.

-The Maryland State Golf Team also selected Baloga to play for Maryland at the USGA Men's State Team Championship in 2009, 2010 and 2012, but he was only able to compete in 2009.
+The Maryland State Golf Team also selected Baloga to play for Maryland at the USGA Men's State Team Championship in 2009, 2010, 2012, and 2014 but he was only able to compete in 2009.

-A former Division I student-athlete, Baloga played college golf for Towson University, where he earned Colonial Athletic Association Scholar Athlete honors all four years and served as a co-captain his senior year.
+A former Division I student-athlete, Baloga played college golf for Towson University, where he earned Colonial Athletic Association Scholar-Athlete honors all four years and served as a co-captain his senior year.

 Baloga resides in Towson with his wife, Marci, and son, Hudson.